AranaDeDoros/Chordal/README.md

 # Chordal #

 Another WIP DSL experiment.
-A dsl to represent music elements.
+A DSL to represent music elements.
-Work with Notes to create Chords and then use those same chords to create Progressions.
+Work with Notes to create Chords and then use those same Chords to create Progressions.

 ### Usage ###
 ```scala